FREQUENTLY ASKED QUESTIONS

 LEAVE BLANK NO DELETE

-Prior to the program, each students’ parent/guardian(s) will receive a paperwork package which contains an introductory letter, FAQ and packing list outlining all of the specific packing items required for the wilderness trip.
-We also work with schools to host parent/guardian information sessions where we further explain the required packing items for the program and answer any questions that arise.
-For more information please visit: https://aliveoutdoors.com/packing
+Prior to the program, each students’ parent/guardian(s) will receive a paperwork package which contains a clothing and equipment list outlining all of the specific clothing and equipment items required for the wilderness trip.
+We also work with schools to host parent/guardian information sessions where we further explain the required clothing and equipment items for the program and answer any questions that arise.
+For more information please visit our Clothing and Equipment List Page.

 Please bring two pairs of closed toed shoes.
 One pair (Dry

-Shoes) will be kept dry and be worn in the evening.
+Shoes) will be kept dry and be worn in the evening while at site.
 The other pair (Wet Shoes) will be worn throughout the day.

 Your student will be portaging, hiking and swimming in these shoes.